MattArnold/nemorathwald.com/src/blog/posts/2007-05-27-the-problem.md

   - job
   - introspection
   - career
+  - economics
 original_url: 'https://nemorathwald.dreamwidth.org/173633.html'
 userpic: ../userpics/_.jpg
 ---
+Summary:

-Summary: - There is a problem of life strategy. - I am a very open person and I love talking to people. - So I talk to people about the problem of life strategy. - I am argumentative.
-It takes a lot for me to convince myself of anything, so my standards are somewhat high. - I begin to realize that as a consequence of this, I should probably keep my thoughts to myself. - I hate not talking about things, so this is another problem.
+- There is a problem of life strategy.

+- I am a very open person and I love talking to people.

+- So I talk to people about the problem of life strategy.

+- I am argumentative.
+It takes a lot for me to convince myself of anything, so my standards are somewhat high.

+- I begin to realize that as a consequence of this, I should probably keep my thoughts to myself.

+- I hate not talking about things, so this is another problem.

 * * *